pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 - A new controller in kube-controller-manager which creates ResourceClaims from Pod ResourceClaimTemplates, similar to https://github.com/kubernetes/kubernetes/tree/master/pkg/controller/volume/ephemeral.
-  It also removes the reservation entry for a user in a ResourceClaim (`ReservedFor` field) when that user no longer exists.
+  It also removes the reservation entry for a user in `claim.status.reservedFor`, the field that tracks who is allowed to use a claim, when that user no longer exists.
 - A kube-scheduler plugin must detect Pods which reference a ResourceClaim (directly or through a template) and ensure that the resource is allocated before the Pod gets scheduled, similar to